Finance MBAStudy level: Postgraduate

 - Achieve an integrated understanding of the operation and strategy of management, with particular emphasis on relevant aspects of finance.

 - Develop an understanding of the financial environment and the finance function.

-- Gain the necessary analytical tools to be effective in management roles in the finance sector as well as management and leadership roles in the wide range of non-financial services, non-profit and for-profit organisations, consultancy industry, private and government organisations.
+- Gain the necessary analytical tools to be effective in management roles in the finance sector as well as management and leadership roles.

 Global readyAn international outlook, with global opportunities